victoria-w-h/web-app-dashboard/README.md

 -   Alert notification can be removed by clicking x
 -   Bell notification has animation on hover and on click displays a popup modal of notifications - clicking outside or on the x can close the modal.
 -   Message user widget validates form inputs and displays an alert when recieved.
+-   Can save settings to local storage and cancel back to default

+** to be continued **